Active-Apparel-Group/data-orchestration/.github/instructions/copilot.instructions.md

 ### Error Handling
 - Always use try/except for database operations
-- Log errors using `utils/logger_helper.py`
+- Log errors using `pipelines.utils.logger` or `logger_helper.get_logger(__name__)` for Kestra compatibility
 - Provide meaningful error messages with context

 ## 🚫 **Unicode & Emoji Usage Policy**

 **Do NOT use emoji or non-ASCII Unicode characters in:**
 - Log messages
 - Comments
 - Docstrings
 - Output to files or terminals

-**Problematic Unicode/Emoji examples (to avoid):**
-- ✅ (U+2705) - "White Heavy Check Mark"
-- 📝 (U+1F4DD) - "Memo"
-- 💡 (U+1F4A1) - "Light Bulb"
-- 🔍 (U+1F50D) - "Magnifying Glass"
-- 📋 (U+1F4CB) - "Clipboard"
-- 📊 (U+1F4CA) - "Bar Chart"
-- 📥 (U+1F4E5) - "Inbox Tray"
-- 🔄 (U+1F504) - "Anticlockwise Arrows Button"
-- 🗄️ (U+1F5C4) - "File Cabinet"
-- 💾 (U+1F4BE) - "Floppy Disk"
-- ⏱️ (U+23F1) - "Stopwatch"
-- 🎉 (U+1F389) - "Party Popper"
-- 🚀 (U+1F680) - "Rocket"

 **ASCII alternatives to use instead:**
 - "SUCCESS" instead of ✅
 - "INFO" instead of 📝
-- "TIP" instead of 💡
-- "SEARCH" instead of 🔍
-- "SCHEMA" instead of 📋
-- "DATA" instead of 📊
+- "ERROR" instead of ❌
-- "FETCH" instead of 📥
+- "WARNING" instead of ⚠️
-- "PROCESS" instead of 🔄
+- "PROCESS" instead of �
-- "STAGING" instead of 🗄️
-- "SAVE" instead of 💾
-- "TIME" instead of ⏱️
-- "COMPLETE" instead of 🎉
-- "START" instead of 🚀

 **Rationale:**
-- Unicode/emoji can cause encoding errors in logs, terminals, and files.
+- Unicode/emoji can cause encoding errors in logs, terminals, and files
-- ASCII is universally compatible and safe for all environments.
+- ASCII is universally compatible and safe for all environments

+**Exception:**
+- **Documentation**: Unicode is allowed in markdown files (e.g., README.md) for clarity and emphasis

 ## What NOT to Do

-❌ Don't create files in project root - use proper subdirectories ❌ Don't use bash syntax (`&&`) in PowerShell
+❌ Don't create files without approval in milestone documentation - use established naming conventions ❌ Don't use bash syntax (`&&`) in PowerShell
 ❌ Don't hardcode database connections - use config files ❌ Don't hardcode database names - use appropriate database from config (dms, dms_item, orders, infor_132)